-AI SEO refers to the practice of optimizing content, websites, and other digital assets to increase visibility and discoverability within AI search platforms and large language models (LLMs), like ChatGPT, Google’s AI Overviews, Perplexity, Claude, and many others.
+AI SEO refers to the practice of optimizing content, websites, and other digital assets to increase visibility and discoverability within AI search platforms and LLMs like ChatGPT, AI Overviews, Perplexity, Claude, and many others.

 While traditional SEO focuses on ranking in search engine result pages (SERPs), AI SEO is about being referenced in AI responses.
 This means training LLMs to recognize your content as authoritative and structuring information for easy understanding, retrieval, and repurposing by machines.

-You might think AI SEO refers to using AI tools to perform SEO tasks, but in this context, it’s about aligning your content with the needs of AI systems that generate answers, ensuring your content is easy for these systems to interpret, trust, and present.
+You might think that AI SEO refers to using AI tools to perform SEO tasks (and it can), but in this context, we’re talking about aligning your content with the needs of AI systems that generate answers, ensuring your content is easy for these systems to interpret, trust, and present.

 AI SEO involves a blending of semantic optimization, content structuring, entity building, and monitoring AI visibility across platforms.
 To sum it up, AI SEO is about preparing your content for a search realm where answers matter more than rankings, and your visibility depends on how each AI model perceives, understands, and trusts your content.

 The rise of AI search platforms with browsing capabilities has fundamentally altered how people discover and interact with information.
-While traditional SEO focuses on climbing the SERP ladder to claim a top blue-link spot on the first page, the new paradigm is about earning a reference in an AI response
+While traditional SEO focuses on climbing the SERP ladder to claim a top spot on the first page, the new paradigm is about earning a reference in an AI response.

 From Traditional Search to Generative AI